trojanc/arduino-firmware-wifilink/README.md

 The WiFi Link firmware build without `#define MCU_OTA` (config.h) doesn't support ATmega sketch OTA upload.
 To build from the source codes with `MCU_OTA` you need a library called dfu.

-For OTA with generic esp8266 module/board/shield, the reset pin of the ATmega must be [connected](https://github.com/jandrassy/arduino-firmware-wifilink/wiki/Test-Setup) to an ESP GPIO pin.
+For OTA with esp8266 module/board/shield, the reset pin of the ATmega must be [connected](https://github.com/jandrassy/arduino-firmware-wifilink/wiki/Test-Setup) to an ESP GPIO pin.
 Default in dfu library is GPIO5.
 You can change it to GPIO0, as it is on pinout header on most ESP modules.
 Star Otto and Uno WiFi have special setting hardcoded.

 Only settings for the ATmega328p with Uno bootloader (Optiboot) exist in the dfu library.